sangnekim/erAIser/README.md

 ## References
 - Wang, Qiang, et al. "Fast online object tracking and segmentation: A unifying approach."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019.
 - Wang, Tianyu, et al. "Instance shadow detection."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.
+- Dahun Kim, Sanghyun Woo, Joon-Young Lee, and In So Kweon.
+Deep video inpainting.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 5792–5801, 2019.
+- Siarohin, Aliaksandr and Woodford, et al. "Motion Representations for Articulated Animation."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2021.

 ## Contributors
 <p align="center"><img width="980" alt="members" src="https://user-images.githubusercontent.com/68596881/126005946-f87fcf3a-5cb6-4e00-b4cd-6795ca349c62.png">